 7 Best At Home Physical Therapy Exercises To Maximize Recovery

-After suffering an injury or illness your PT may recommend at-home physical therapy exercises to help you recover faster.
-When done regularly and correctly, these exercises will help you regain strength, improve your condition, and improve overall health and wellness.
+After suffering an injury, your physical therapist will often recommend at-home physical therapy exercises to help you recover faster.
+When done regularly and correctly, these exercises will help you decrease pain, regain strength, improve your function, and improve overall health and wellness.

-Here are some home physical therapy exercises to get you started!
+Here are some of our favorite home physical therapy exercises to get you started!

 Physical therapy is a non-invasive medical treatment that helps individuals develop, maintain, and restore maximum body movement and physical function.
-A physical therapy program can help a patient recover from an injury, relieve pain, or deal with a chronic condition.
+A physical therapy program can help a patient recover from an injury, relieve pain, or deal with an acute or a chronic condition.

 Some great benefits you’ll get from physical therapy include: